rjplevin/Classes.jl/README.md

 20
 ```

-Subclasses of `Bar` now inherit its definition, rather than the one from `Foo`:
+Subclasses of `Bar` now inherit its definition, rather than the one from `Foo`,
+since the prior class is more specialized (further down in the shadow abstract
+type hierarchy).

 ```
 julia> @class Baz <: Bar begin